 Develop relationships and a common understanding between parties by establishing authorities, policies, standards, and principles.

-Keywords: Trust Relationship
+Keyword: Trust Relationship

 Transform an authentication event into an alternative format, such as an assertion, containing claims about the entity and the authentication transaction, to grant access to a resource.